-Access Health & Safety e-learning courses by clicking Health & Safety E-learning & Videos with certificates.
+(f) Access Health & Safety e-learning courses by clicking Health & Safety E-learning & Videos with certificates.

 Clicking New Project launches the New Project Wizard.
-The Wizard will prompt you to enter a Project Name.

-Next, you are prompted to select a Project Type.
+Choose a Project Type.
 Select whichever most closely matches your project.
-If you are unsure, select All Types of Domestic Work.
+If you are unsure, select All Types of Work (generic project).
 Health & Safety Xpert® will now auto-detect the Risk Assessments and COSHH Assessments that you may require.
+Click Next.